pydata/xarray/doc/indexing.rst

 Multi-level indexing
 --------------------

-Just like pandas, advanced indexing on multi-level indexes is also possible with ``loc`` and ``sel``.
-You can slice a multi-index by providing multiple indexers, i.e., a tuple of slices, labels, list of labels, or any selector allowed by pandas (see :doc:`pandas`):
+Just like pandas, advanced indexing on multi-level indexes is possible with ``loc`` and ``sel``.
+You can slice a multi-index by providing multiple indexers, i.e., a tuple of slices, labels, list of labels, or any selector allowed by
+pandas:

 .. ipython:: python